 Neuronal Circuits for Auditory Perception and Learning

-The long-term goal of our research is to identify the neuronal circuits and neuronal codes that support hearing and auditory memory and learning in complex acoustic environments.
-Auditory perception is shaped by the interaction of sensory inputs with our experiences, emotions, and cognitive states.
+Our research expands the boundaries of our understanding of neuronal circuits that support auditory cognition.
+Auditory perception is shaped by the interaction of sensory inputs with our expectations, experiences, emotions, and cognitive states.
 Decades of research have characterized how neuronal response properties to basic sounds, such as tones or whistles, are transformed in the auditory pathway of passively listening subjects.
 Much less well-understood is how the brain creates a perceptual representation of a complex auditory scene, i.e., one that is composed of a myriad of sounds, and how this representation is shaped by learning and experience.
-Over the last nine years, our laboratory has made transformative progress in the quantitative understanding of neuronal circuits supporting dynamic auditory perception, through a combination of behavioral, electrophysiological, optogenetic and computational approaches.
+Over the last twelve years, our laboratory has made transformative progress in the quantitative understanding of neuronal circuits supporting dynamic auditory perception, through a combination of behavioral, electrophysiological, optogenetic and computational approaches.

 Cracking cortical and sub-cortical circuits for hearing

 The fundamental quest of sensory neuroscience is to link a specific function in sensory processing to an sensory circuit.
 One of the most striking aspects of neuronal morphology in the sensory cortex is the astonishing diversity of inhibitory interneurons.
 This diversity is thought to underlie the brain’s ability to process and respond to complex and varied everyday sensory environments.
 By exhibiting differential patterns in their connectivity to excitatory and other types of inhibitory cells within and across cortical layers, interneurons contribute to the formation of a variety of microcircuits supporting potentially complex sensory processing functions.